What is colloid?

 The colloid system may be classified into two categories like lyophobic (solvent hating) sols and lyophilic (solvent loving) sols based on the affinity of the solvent.

 Lyophobic sols like gold, arsenic trisulfide (As2S3) have no spontaneous tendency to pass into a colloidal state and irreversible in nature.
 It is unstable and a small amount of natural electrolyte is used for coagulation of colloid.
 The viscosity and surface tension is almost equal to that of the medium.
 Particles in lyophobic sols carry either positive or negative charges and they move towards electrodes under the influence of electrical energy.

 Lyophobic sols are coloured and the colour depends on the size of the particles in suspension.
 For example, gold sol is red when gold particles are extremely fine but it shows blue colour when they are bigger.
-The colour of the sols due to the scattering of light by suspended particles.
+The colour of the sols is due to the scattering of light by suspended particles.
 This is called the Tyndall effect.

 Lyophilic (solvent loving) sols

-Lyophilic sols or solvent-loving sols like starch, gelatine have a spontaneous tendency to pass into a colloidal state and reversible in nature.
-Stable electrolytes hardly any effect on the stability of the sols.
+Lyophilic sols or solvent-loving sols like starch, gelatine have a spontaneous tendency to pass into a colloidal state and are reversible in nature.
+Stable electrolytes hardly have any effect on the stability of the sols.
 It has high viscosity due to a high degree of solvation and surface tension of this type of colloid system lower than that of the medium.